 PROPOSITION 1A - Passed by the voters on November 2006, this measure amended the California constitution to limit the conditions under which the transfer of gasoline sales tax revenues from transportation costs to other uses may be allowed.
 Suspensions would be treated as loans to the General Fund which must be repaid in full, including interest, and suspensions would not be allowed more than twice every ten years.
-Additionally, all prior suspensions would need to be paid off before another suspension could be put into effect.
+Additionally, all prior suspensions would be put into effect.

-PROPOSITION 8 - Passed by voters In 1978, this constitutional amendment to Article XIII A allows for a temporary reduction in assessed value when real property suffers a decline in value.
+PROPOSITION 8 - Passed by voters in 1978, this constitutional amendment to Article XIII A allows for a temporary reduction in assessed value when real property suffers a decline in value.
 A decline in value occurs when the current market value of real property is less than the current assessed (taxable) factored base year value as of the lien date, January 1.
 Proposition 8 is codified by section 51(a)(2) of the Revenue and Taxation Code.